Doctor – Patient Communication

-Doctor-patient communication with FGIDs
+Healthcare provider-patient communication with FGIDs

-So what are the ingredients that comprise successful doctor-patient communication about functional GI disorders?
-Patients can help their physicians by describing their complaints as accurately and as concisely as possible.
-Physicians will always ask these questions: Where’s the pain?
-How long have you had the pain?
-Is the pain going any place else?
-What makes the pain better or worse?
+So what are some things that comprise successful healthcare-provider communication about functional GI disorders?
+Patients can help their provider by describing their complaints as accurately and as concisely as possible.

 Important clues, which are oftentimes subtle, can become apparent in the course of journal keeping over a few weeks.

-A very sensitive area of inquiry concerning past experience with physical or sexual abuse presents a special challenge to both patient and physician.
+A very sensitive area of inquiry concerning past experience with physical or sexual abuse presents a special challenge to both patient and provider.
 This area is important to explore because numerous studies have shown that childhood physical or sexual abuse is frequently accompanied by the development of significant bowel dysfunction in later life.

 Psychotherapy, both individual and group, and peer support groups, can be extremely helpful in relieving the pain associated with these traumatic experiences.
 But this information needs to be known before solutions can be sought.
 The decision about when and how to reveal this information is entirely up to the patient.

 The quantity of information can come as a torrent to a patient who has just endured a lengthy history taking and physical examination.
-To compensate for feeling overwhelmed, write down the doctor’s recommendations.
+To compensate for feeling overwhelmed, write down the recommendations.

 Source